Baptist Theological Seminary (India)

-Baptist Theological Seminary (founded in 1882) is a Baptist seminary of the Convention of Baptist Churches of Northern Circars (CBCNC) located in Jagannaickpur, Church Square, Kakinada in Kakinada district of Andhra Pradesh, India.
-The seminary was affiliated to nation's first University, the Senate of Serampore College (University) in 1949.
+Baptist Theological Seminary is a Baptist seminary located in Jagannaickpur, Church Square, Kakinada, Andhra Pradesh, India.
+It is affiliated with the Convention of Baptist Churches of Northern Circars.

 History

 The Seminary was founded in Samalkot in 1882 by the Canadian Baptist Mission, under the stewardship of the John McLaurin.
 In 1912, the Seminary was shifted from Samalkot to Kakinada.
 However, in 1920, the Seminary closed and was merged with the Ramayapatnam Baptist Theological Seminary and a joint faculty comprising the American Baptists and the Canadian Baptists began taking classes.
 In 1928, the Seminary was reopened in Kakinada and the faculty were recalled from Ramayapatnam.

+In the beginning, in 1949, the seminary was affiliated to the Senate of Serampore College (University).